Compression-aware Training of Neural Networks using Frank-Wolfe: Experimental Results

+The learning rate $\eta_t \in [0,1]$ determines the length of the parameter update relative to the size of the feasible region.
 This coupling between regularization strength and step size makes the tuning of the learning rate cumbersome.
-To decouple the tuning of the learning rate from the size of the feasible region, \citet{Pokutta2020} propose two different learning rate rescaling mechanisms: \emph{diameter rescaling} and \emph{gradient rescaling}, the latter being used throughout our experiments in the previous section.
+To decouple the tuning of the learning rate from the size of the feasible region, \citet{Pokutta2020} propose two different learning rate rescaling mechanisms: \emph{diameter rescaling} and \emph{gradient rescaling}, the latter being used throughout our experiments in the preceding sections.
 While the former divides the learning rate by the $L_2$-diameter $\mathcal D(\C)$ of $\C$, gradient rescaling rescales the update direction length to that of the batch gradient, i.e., $\hat \eta_t \define \eta_t \norm{\bg}_2 / \norm{v_t - \theta_t}_2$.

-It is however largely unclear what effect these normalization schemes have on both the convergence for regular training as well as the robustness to pruning, noting again that the learning rate of SFW explicitly controls the decay on non-activated parameters.
-To investigate the differences between gradient and diameter rescaling, we performed a large hyperparameter search over both $k$ and $\tau$ for SFW with $k$-support norm constraints. \cref{fig:diametergradient} shows the test accuracy vs. sparsity tradeoff curves directly before and after magnitude-pruning of the parameters.
-For each pruning sparsity, the best possible hyperparameter configuration is selected.
-The dashed lines show the corresponding accuracies pre-pruning when using the same hyperparameter configurations.
-We find that gradient rescaling consistently outperforms its diameter-based counterpart w.r.t. both dense as well as pruned test accuracy.
-While the robustness to pruning, indicated by the shaded areas, is more or less comparable (with slight advantages for gradient rescaling, since typically higher dense accuracies lead to larger drops), we notice that gradient rescaling is more consistent in its results (indicated by the min-max bands).
+It is however largely unclear what effect these normalization schemes have on both the convergence for regular training as well as the robustness to pruning, noting that the learning rate of SFW explicitly controls the decay on non-activated parameters. \cref{fig:diametergradient} shows the test accuracy vs. sparsity tradeoff curves directly before and after magnitude-pruning of the parameters, comparing the two rescaling variants when training with $k$-support norm constraints.
+Gradient rescaling consistently outperforms its diameter-based counterpart w.r.t. both dense as well as pruned test accuracy.